 Black Friday, once only a North American marketing frenzy, has quickly been adopted by the South African retail market.
 But just because everyone else is doing it…does it make sense for your small business growth?
 Let us consider the pros and cons of Black Friday for small retail businesses.

 1. Shopper enthusiasm

 Pro: Savvy customers look forward to a good bargain.
 They actually plan their year-end spending around this one retail event.
 They believe that they will enjoy savings and great deals.
 Which will often prompt larger spending and additional ‘treats’ for themselves.
 Neilsen’s Advanced Analytics division performed a study on the FMCG market that showed that November sales increased by 7.2% from the months preceding and by 8.8% from November 2016.
-The study also showed that in the FMCG market, in particular, the participation in Black Friday did not impact their December sales.
+The study also showed that in the FMCG market, in particular, participation in Black Friday did not impact their December sales.
 But it really depends on your vertical.
 So do your research before opting in.

-Con: There was a time when Xmas shopping mainly occured in December.
+Con: There was a time when Xmas shopping mainly occurred in December.
 Black Friday has changed this.
 So what was normally a very good Xmas trade, can now mean rapidly reduced December turnover.
 Retailers need to work this new spending habit into their projections and stock flow.

 2. Significant noise

 Pro: If you are smart, can deliver agile marketing messaging and have a tactical social and email marketing campaign behind you, you may well be able to fight the clutter and up your sales in a meaningful way.

 Con: As a small business you are up against the big guys.
 Large retailers with huge marketing campaigns behind them.
 Certain larger retailers will even offer loss-leaders to draw in customers.